-Management's Discussion and Analysis For the year ended December 31, 2021 and 2020 (Expressed in Canadian dollars, unless otherwise noted)
+For the three-month periods ended March 31, 2022 and 2021 (Expressed in Canadian dollars, unless otherwise noted)

 Growth Strategy - UEX

 - To plan and execute the exploration and evaluation work required to delineate and develop economic uranium resources at Christie Lake and our 100%-owned Hidden Bay Project. - To grow resources through brownfield exploration as well as advancing the evaluation/development activities at Shea Creek. - To contribute to the advancement of the Wheeler River to production through our 50% ownership in JCU. - To advance the Millennium, Horseshoe-Raven and Kiggavik uranium deposits to a production decision once uranium prices have demonstrated a sustained recovery from current spot and long-term prices. - To extract value for UEX shareholders from our cobalt assets using our unique knowledge and understanding of the Athabasca cobalt deposits to take advantage of the rapid increase in the demand for cobalt due to the anticipated growth in electric vehicle manufacturing. - To evaluate and make timely acquisitions of uranium and cobalt projects in favorable, low-cost jurisdictions.